bonaparte/bonaparte/readme.md

 tag.mixin( (Array) mixins );            // Define mixins to chustomize existing tags behaviors.

 ```

+The returned _Tag Factory_ that can be.
+  - Used as a mixin in other tags to extend their functionality.
+  - Registered to the DOM with `tag.register()`
+  - Initiated on an existing element in the DOM with `tag.initialize(element)`
+  - Extended with modules through `tag.mixin(module)`

-> Modules are combinded to an `objct`.
+> A _Tag Factory_ is an `objct`.
 Read more about the objct library [here](https://github.com/greenish/js-objct)

-> Static methods on modules become static methods on the tag-definition.
+> Static methods on modules become static methods on the _Tag Factory_.

 ---